nandajavarma/Automated-Rendering-Testing/README.md

 Automated-Rendering-Testing
 ===========================

-GSoC'13 project

-This is a framework that can be used to test the correctness of output by rendering engines.
+A framework to test the correctness of output by rendering engines.

-Files required to test using this framework:
+Files required to test rendering using this framework:

 1. Test cases file
 2. Reference file for a specific font